-Hey kiddies!
-This is a recent project I photographed for Famous Monsters of Filmland Magazine called PICKMAN’S MASTERPIECE.
+This is a recent project I photographed for Famous Monsters of Filmland magazine called PICKMAN’S MASTERPIECE.

-This sequence of images is based on a short story by H.P.
-Lovecraft called PICKMAN’S MODEL.
-This story was originally published in 1927 in Weird Tales.
+This sequence of images is based on a 1927 short story by H.P.
+Lovecraft called Pickman’s Model.
 I was attracted to this project because of the character of Pickman – who in Lovecraft’s mythology is a brilliant but marginalized artist notorious for his horrifying artwork.
 Due to the graphic and disturbing nature of his work, he is shunned by his fellow artists.

-With limited time and budget, I chose to focus on the moment in the story when Pickman brings Thurber, the narrator, into his underground studio to show him his Masterpiece – his greatest and worst work – the one that can never be shown in public.
+I focused on the moment in the story when Pickman brings his last willing patron into his underground studio to show him his Masterpiece – his greatest and worst work – the one that can never be shown in public.

-Instead of creating one heroic image, I wanted to create a sequence of images as if they were shots from a scene in an old Hammer movie.
+Instead of creating one heroic image, I wanted to create a sequence of images, like shots from a scene in a movie.

-The character of Thurber was played by Damian Blake, a talented performer and professional Charlie Chaplin impersonator.
-He was able to provide his own vintage wardrobe and grew a handlebar moustache just for this project.
+The patron was played by Damian Blake.
+He provided his own vintage wardrobe and grew a handlebar moustache for the project.
 Here you can see Damian standing in for a lighting test while still wearing his coat.
 The basement location was very cold.

-The character of Pickman was played by my friend and regular actor Bob Barber.
+The character of Pickman was played by Bob Barber.

-My friend and regular assistant Demien Vela, as well as my lovely bride Jen Cogar (who played the lead in LADY BATHORY) acted as crew.
-Here you can see Demien running the fog machine and moving the sheet into position using fishing line.
+My regular assistant Demian Vela, as well as my wife Jen Hoffine (who played the lead in LADY BATHORY) acted as crew.
+Here you can see Demian running the fog machine and moving the sheet into position using fishing line.

-Thank you to Phil Kim at Famous Monsters for inviting me to shoot this project.
+Thank you to Famous Monsters for inviting me to shoot this project.
 See you next time!

 Brilliant as always.
 Keep this up and you’ll be added to the MOMA for a stunning body of work.
 If they haven’t already done a retrospective it’s a shame.